monsta-design/monsta-bootstrap/site/content/docs/5.1/content/reboot.md

 ## CSS variables

-<small class="d-inline-flex px-2 py-1 font-monospace text-muted border rounded-3">Added in v5.1.1</small>
+<small class="bs-d-inline-flex bs-px-2 bs-py-1 bs-font-monospace bs-text-muted bs-border bs-rounded-3">Added in v5.1.1</small>

 With v5.1.1, we standardized our required `@import`s across all our CSS bundles (including `bootstrap.css`, `bootstrap-reboot.css`, and `bootstrap-grid.css` to include `_root.scss` .
 This adds `:root` level CSS variables to all bundles, regardless of how many of them are used in that bundle.
 Ultimately Bootstrap 5 will continue to see more CSS variables added over time.